darius/unreal/README.md

-# ideal
+# unreal

 Christopher Van Wyk's IDEAL picture language redone in Python: or anyway, some subset thereof, as far as I get, for the sake of understanding it better.

-To run it: `python minideal.py sourcefile1 sourcefile2 ...`
+To run it: `python unreal.py sourcefile1 sourcefile2 ...`

 This uses [Parson](https://github.com/darius/parson) for parsing.